FreshRSS/FreshRSS/docs/en/admins/10_ServerConfig.md

 ## Nginx configuration

 This is an example nginx configuration file.
-It covers HTTP, HTTP, and php-fpm configuration.
+It covers HTTP, HTTPS, and php-fpm configuration.

 You can find simpler config file but they may be incompatible with FreshRSS API.
 ```